chrislipe-code/chrislipe-code/README.md

 Im currently working on getting a intern on the programming area for apllying my knowledge and learning even more.

-My main tech stack is Python, Java, Nodejs, and im currently focused on learning more about SpringBoot and APIs.
+My main tech stack is Python, Java, Nodejs, and im currently focused on learning more about SpringBoot and DBs.

 You can contact me by email: christophersousa136@gmail.com